utdata/icj-setting-up/macintosh-01.md

 If there is some reason you can't set up SSH, you can reduce the number of times you have to enter your Github name/password by [caching your password](https://help.github.com/articles/caching-your-github-password-in-git/).
 If you use a lab computer, you'll have to use this method.

 SSH keys don't work on the UT Guest wifi.
 If you are unable to use the official "utexas" wifi, then you will have to use this alternative.

+## Code editor

+- Install the code editor [Visual Studio Code](https://code.visualstudio.com/download) on your machine.
+It's normal kind of application install that shouldn't give you any trouble.
+There are other good code editors out there ([Atom](https://atom.io/), [Sublime](https://www.sublimetext.com/3)), but I'll use VS Code in class.
+- Follow these "Launching from the command line" [instructions](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) to add the `code` command to your path.
+This allows us to launch Visual Studio Code from a terminal.
+- **TEST**: Close your Terminal and restart it.
+Type `code ./` and see it opens VS Code.
+Hollar if it doesn't.

 ## Updating the bash_profile